InterLinked1/lbbs/README.md

 #### Why is there a non-standard filtering engine (MailScript) included?

-The MailScript filtering language serves a slightly different purpose than common filtering languages like Sieve or procmail.
-It includes capabilities that other filtering languages do not, such as the ability to execute system commands.
+The MailScript filtering language was explicitly designed to be very simple to parse, unlike filtering languages with slightly more complicated syntax, such as Sieve.
+MailScript also allows for basic testing of filtering primitives independent of the filtering language used, which can be useful for testing.
+MailScript was added before Sieve support was added due to the easier implementation.

+Currently, some capabilities, such as executing system commands, are only possible with MailScript, not with Sieve.
+Although there are Sieve extensions to do this, the Sieve implementation in the BBS does not yet support this (or rather, the underlying library does not).
+Eventually the goal is to have full feature parity.

-Additionally, these rules cannot be directly edited by users in any way.
+Sieve rules can be edited by users directly using the ManageSieve protocol (net_sieve).
-They are intended to allow the sysop to define rules for the system or per user, if needed.

-The language grammar for MailScript is also extremely simple, which made adding an implementation of it extremely easy.
-Support for Sieve and ManageSieve will be added at some point, and users will be able to manage these rules themselves.
+In contrast, MailScript rules can only be modified by the sysop directly on the server.
+Additionally, MailScript allows for potentially dangerous operations out of the box, and should not normally be exposed to users.

+It is recommended that Sieve be used for filtering if possible, since this is a standardized and well support protocol.
+MailScript is a nonstandard syntax that was invented purely for this software, so it is not portable anywhere else.
+However, if the current Sieve implementation does not meet certain needs but MailScript does, feel free to use that as well.
+Both filtering engines can be used in conjunction with each other.

 ## Licensing